saujanya-hue/dsai-gate/Calculus-and-Optimization-Readme.md

 ## <a name="notes"></a>Notes

-Review these comprehensive notes to reinforce your grasp of Probability and Statistics:
+Review these comprehensive notes to reinforce your grasp :